 Can My Cosigner Take My Car?Cosigners can’t take the vehicle they cosigned for because their name isn’t listed on the title.
 A cosigner isn’t responsible for making the monthly payments, maintaining car insurance, or really anything else.
 Cosigners simply lend you their good credit score to help you get approved for the auto loan, and if you can’t make payments, the lender can require them to pick up the slack.

 Since you’re the primary borrower on the vehicle and your name is listed on the car’s title, you have ownership rights.
-Your cosigner can’t come to your residence and take possession of the vehicle – even if they’re the one making the car payments right now.
+Your cosigner can’t come to your residence and take possession of the vehicle – even if they’re the ones making the car payments right now.

 If you do default on the loan and the vehicle is repossessed, the cosigner still can’t take the car.